U.S. storm Arthur to pack hurricane winds by July 4 holiday

 Concerns about the storm caused authorities in Boston to move a nationally televised concert by the Boston Pops and a fireworks display, which draw hundreds of thousands of spectators to the city's riverfront, up by a day to Thursday.

-Several towns and villages on North Carolina's Outer Banks and coast rescheduled Independence Day festivities and fireworks plans as the storm picked up speed.
-It was moving north at 8 mph (13 kph) early on Thursday.
+Several towns and villages on North Carolina's Outer Banks and coast rescheduled Independence Day festivities and fireworks plans as the storm picked up speed moving north at 7 mph (11 kph).

 Farther up the coast, the resort town of Ocean City, Maryland, said it was moving its July 4 fireworks display to Saturday because of the storm.

-(Reporting by Colleen Jenkins in Winston-Salem, North Carolina, and Gene Cherry in Raleigh, North Carolina; Additional reporting by David Adams in Miami, Harriet McLeod in Charleston, Scott Malone in Boston, and Eric M. Johnson in Seattle; Editing by Susan Heavey, Eric Beech and Peter Cooney)
+(Reporting by Colleen Jenkins in Winston-Salem, North Carolina, and Gene Cherry in Raleigh, North Carolina; Additional reporting by David Adams in Miami, Harriet McLeod in Charleston and Scott Malone in Boston; Editing by Susan Heavey, Eric Beech and Peter Cooney)